yousty/pg_eventstore/docs/writing_middleware.md

 ## Remarks

-It is important to know that `pg_eventstore` may retry commands, thus `#serialize` and `#deserialize` methods may also be retried.
+It is important to know that `pg_eventstore` may retry commands.
+In that case `#serialize` and `#deserialize` methods may also be retried.
 You have to make sure that the implementation of `#serialize` and `#deserialize` always returns the same result for the same input, and it does not create duplications.
 Let's look at the `#serialize` implementation from the example above:

 ```ruby
 def serialize(event)